 Getting Approved for a Merchant Account

 There is a high level of risk that merchant providers and their partner banks take on when approving a new merchant.
 Getting approved for a merchant account depends on several factors and how much risk you pose to the merchant service provider regarding chargebacks.
 Chargebacks occur when customers dispute activity on their credit or debit cards and request their credit card provider issue a refund to them.
 These refunds are debited against the merchant services provider and their partner banks, creating a lot of potential liability.
 As such, getting approved for an internet merchant account can be a lengthy process.
 However, in most cases, getting a merchant account isn’t hard at all.

 Due to the risk online merchant service providers and their partnering banks assume when providing merchant accounts for companies, certain factors can make it hard for you to open a merchant account.
 Some of these factors are listed below:

-Bad Credit – This is by far the most common reason for a denial; however, there are merchant service providers out there like Charge.com that work with high risk applicants.
+Bad Credit – This is by far the most common reason for a denial; however, there are merchant account providers out there like Charge.com that work with high risk applicants.